maliMirkec/personal-website/site/uses/index.md

   - productivity
 ---

-Many developers invest a lot of time in setting up their workspace, and I am no exception.
+Many developers invest a lot of time setting up their workspace, and I am no exception.
 I like organizing my computers and tools to make the most of my everyday tasks.
 These devices, tools, and software help me in maximizing my productivity.

 {% cldnryfetch "IMG_2075_qe2rlg" "My office 2025." false false "bleed" %}

 {% note %}
-My setup is featured on [the /uses site](https://uses.tech/).
+My setup is showcased on [the /uses site](https://uses.tech/) alongside other fantastic setups.
 {% endnote %}

 Explore my favorite: